jshannon63/cobalt/README.md

 # Autowired Dependency Injection Container with Reflection Based IoC

-  __Realized in less than 140 lines of PHP code__
+  __Realized in fewer than 140 lines of PHP code.__

-  __Well documented source perfect for learning/building__
+  __Well documented, perfect for learning/building.__

-This DI container class was created during the preparation of a blog article on understanding DI/IoC Application Containers.
-This Container::class implements a PSR-11 container interface and provides many of the features found in more notable container projects.
+This DI container class was created while preparing a blog article on DI/IoC Application Containers.
+This Container::class implements a PSR-11 Interop Container interface and provides many of the features found in more notable container projects.
 This container and its simplistic code lends itself well to training and use within projects.

 This container has the following features:

-1. Single class container implementing the PSR-11 Interface
+1. Single class container implementing PSR-11 (Container Interop) standard interface.
 2. Support for ArrayAccess methods on container bindings.
 3. Automatic constructor injection of dependencies.
 4. Dependency injection through a bind method Closure.